matafokka/ExcelDarkThemeFix/README.md

 1. Cell's dark background when editing - there's an option to fix it, but you won't be able to undo anything.
 As an alternative, use the formula thingy right above the sheet to see what you type.
 1. Different cells' fill outside of used range - fill can be either preserved (including an actual automatic color, default behavior) or removed completely.
 There's an option to tweak it.
 1. OLE Excel objects - need to manually open it, save and close.
+1. [ODS files taking a long time to load or even throwing an error](https://github.com/matafokka/ExcelDarkThemeFix/issues/10) - convert it to XLSX.

 Enabling these options is described under the [Configuration](#configuration) section.

 # What is not fixed?

+1. Colors may still be wrong - some Excel  version will change colors to an arbitrary indexed colors depending on a theme.
+Not all colors and themes are affected.
 1. SmartArt - as far as I've tried, unfixable.
 1. Automatic color replacement - will make things undoable and heavily slow down Excel (if not make it unusable).
 1. Table styles - impossible to fix built-in styles.
 Cells with custom styles are being fixed automatically without any issues.